rwebaz/Simple-Weird-Javascript/README.md

 # Weird-Javascript
-A repo displaying the weird parts of javascript
+A repo displaying the simple, yet weird parts of javascript